yt-dlp/yt-dlp/README.md

 ## COMPILE

 **For Windows**:
-To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets).
+To build the Windows executable, you must have pyinstaller (and any of yt-dlp's optional dependencies if needed).
 Once you have all the necessary dependencies installed, (optionally) build lazy extractors using `devscripts/make_lazy_extractors.py`, and then just run `pyinst.py`.
 The executable will be built for the same architecture (32/64 bit) as the python used to build it.

     py -m pip install -U pyinstaller -r requirements.txt py devscripts/make_lazy_extractors.py